Article Tags: Cold Chain Tracking G120 Remora2 Bluetooth Falcon Sensornode BLE

 - Provide data on operational temperatures to ensure adherence to guidelines

-We will be covering three different types of Cold Chain tracking
+We will be covering three different types of Cold Chain tracking.
+There are other combinations that you can use that are listed below.

 - A stationary Falcon monitoring a cool room

-- A Falcon installed in a vehicle tracking the movement of the vehicle + temperature of the refridgerator
+- A Falcon installed in a vehicle tracking the movement of the vehicle + temperature of the refrigerator

 - A G120 and SensorNode Bluetooth® wireless temp monitoring solution